 - Transcripts sent directly to the applicant from eSCRIP‐SAFE, (or any other provider of electronic transcripts) that lack a Registrar’s signature, are not considered official for the purpose of licensure.

 - Please make sure you upload both the front and back sides of each page, the Registrar’s signature should be legible as well as the degree conferred and conferral date (if applicable).

 - If your transcript is under a different name (first or last) then that in your ELAR account; please also upload proof of name change (marriage certificate/divorce certificate, etc.)

 Applicants who have worked under a MA Initial license for three or more years and are now seeking a MA Professional license; as well as any other applicant who needs to verify employment under a license, should send in:

-- Completed copy of the School-based Employment Verification form (see above) verifying three years of employment under your valid out of state license
+- Completed copy of the School-based Employment Verification form (see above) verifying three years of employment

 For Out of State Applicants seeking an Initial license through reciprocity (NASDTEC Interstate Agreement) please send in one the following: